XanaduAI/flamingpy/README.md

 - The second command (develop) installs FlamingPy Python libraries without the compiling the optional backends.
 - The next optional commands compile various FlamingPy backends as required (given you have appropriate compilers pre-installed).

 If you encountered a CMake error, you may need to (re-)install it through `conda install cmake` or other means before re-attempting the above.
 Furthermore, you may wish to try `conda install git`.
-For more detailed instructions and recommendations, including how to configure your environments, compilers and resolve errors, see our Frequently Encountered Errors page in the documentation [coming soon].
+For more detailed instructions and recommendations, including how to configure your environments, compilers and resolve errors, see our Frequently Encountered Errors page in the [documentation](https://flamingpy.readthedocs.io/en/stable/help/frequently_encountered_errors.html).

 ## Getting started and basic usage